View on GitHub

 ym2151-log-play-server client [OPTIONS] [FILE] # Client mode

-server Starts as a persistent server in a waiting state
+server Start as a server in waiting state

-server --verbose Starts in verbose log mode (outputs WAV files)
+server --verbose Start in verbose log mode (outputs WAV files)

-server --low-quality-resampling Uses low-quality resampling (linear interpolation, for comparison)
+server --low-quality-resampling Use low-quality resampling (linear interpolation, for comparison)

-client <json_file> Instructs the server to play a new JSON file
+client <json_file> Instruct the server to play a new JSON file

-client <json_file> --verbose Instructs playback with detailed status messages
+client <json_file> --verbose Instruct playback with detailed status messages

-client --stop Instructs the server to stop playback
+client --stop Instruct the server to stop playback

-client --stop --verbose Stops playback with detailed status messages
+client --stop --verbose Stop playback with detailed status messages

-client --shutdown Instructs the server to shut down
+client --shutdown Instruct the server to shut down

-client --shutdown --verbose Shuts down the server with detailed status messages
+client --shutdown --verbose Shut down the server with detailed status messages

 Examples: